zwickel/OSM-FaPra/README.md

 ### Unzip

-Unzip the ma.zip archive in a folder of your choice.
+Unzip the osm-fapra-ma.zip archive in a folder of your choice.

 ### Get dependent repos